 | Barclays plc | |

-An example of a Lease Extension matter before the tribunal for a Lambeth flat is Flats 12A & 19, Evelyn Mansions Carlisle Place in June 2009.
-The Tribunal held that the price to be paid for the new lease of Flat 12A is £168,824, For the other flat the price was set at £169,110 This case was in relation to 2 flats.
-The unexpired lease term was 56 years.
+An example of a Lease Extension matter before the tribunal for a Lambeth property is Flats 12A & 19, Evelyn Mansions Carlisle Place in June 2009.
+The Tribunal held that the price to be paid for the new lease of Flat 12A is £168,824, For the other flat the price was set at £169,110 This case affected 2 flats.
+The remaining number of years on the lease was 56 years.